Grinnell Mutual

 Grinnell Mutual is a property-casualty mutual insurance company and reinsurer based in Grinnell, Iowa, United States.

 Business performance

-Grinnell Mutual is the 107th largest property-casualty insurance company in the U.S. with policyholders in 12 states.
+Grinnell Mutual is the 110th largest property-casualty insurance company in the U.S. Its products are available in 17 states.
 Grinnell Mutual is the largest direct reinsurer of farm mutual companies in North America.
-With its member mutuals, it has over $1 Billion in combined written premium and $132 Billion insurance in force.
+With its member mutuals, it has over $210 billion of total reinsured value.

-On January 27, 2021, AM Best issued an 'A' (Excellent) rating for financial strength and an 'a+' with a stable outlook long-term issuer credit rating for Grinnell Mutual.
-It has received an 'A' rating from AM Best since 1991.
-It has been a Property-Casualty Ward's 50 Company since 2016.
+The company has held an AM Best 'A' (Excellent) rating for financial strength since 1991.

 History

 In 1909, the company was formed in Greenfield, Iowa as "Iowa Farmers Mutual Reinsurance Association" by John Evans to provide reinsurance for county mutuals in Iowa.
 In 1933, the company moved to Grinnell, Iowa, and changed its name to "Farmers Mutual Reinsurance Association".
 The name changed again in 1948 to "Farmers Mutual Reinsurance Company".
 The current legal name, "Grinnell Mutual Reinsurance Company," was adopted in 1963.
 The company adopted the “Grinnell Mutual” and “Grinnell Re" brands in 2017.

 In 2014, Grinnell Mutual was one of first six companies investing in the Global Insurance Accelerator, the first startup accelerator for insurtech.

 In response to the COVID-19 pandemic, Grinnell Mutual announced the Trust in Tomorrow Premium Payback.
 This was one of a series of actions in March–May 2020 to assist policyholders affected by the pandemic, including moratoriums on policy cancellations and other actions to help both auto and commercial policyholders through this unsettled time.